Australia

 Timing of qualifying Australian development expenditure

-The digital games tax offset is proposed to apply to expenditure incurred on or after 1 July 2022.
+The digital games tax offset applies to expenditure incurred on or after 1 July 2022.

 Depending on which certificate the company applies for, the company may be eligible to claim expenditure across multiple income years.